-Many of us experience the daily pressures of living in a hutsle-bustle world, and know very well the resulting stress.
+Many of us experience the daily pressures of living in a hutsle-bustle world, and know very well the resulting high level stress.
 We are great multi-taskers, shifting from one activity and one responsibility to the next — sometimes flawlessly often frantically.
 As parents, we want our children to thrive in our hustle-bustle world, and we hope that they will excel in most, or at least some of what they dol.
 Hoping that they will have soaring self esteems, we fill their weekly schedules with what we believe are the building blocks for future achievement.
 In addition to school, there are practices and games for sports, music lessons, religious instruction, dance classes, tutoring, martial arts, art, drama, “play-dates,” ad the list goes on.
 Often we hear the plaintive cry, “Please can I just watch some T.V?” or “Can I skip practice today?”
 These cries instill great fear and anxiety in parents, as we ponder a most dreaded thought, “Am I raising a couch-potato?”
 Many of us strongly believe that encouraging our children to attend each and every practice teaches them respect for coaches, teammates, and most importantly, the valued character trait of perseverance.

 While it is true that part of our responsibility as parents is to teach the lesson of perseverance, equally valuable life lesson is one of self-preservation (which we frequently fail miserably at achieving for ourselves, while we succeed quite well at many other pursuits).
 This concept of self-preservation involves a conscious effort to protect ourselves from over-commitment and unrealistic expectations that can erode our health and well-being.
 As adults, we spend a lot of time and money on self-preservation once a heavy dose of perseverance has taken its toll.
 A balance of these two skills may be part of the recipe for success and happiness.